 7. Health concerns

-Electric fan heaters result in air movement that could bring up dust and allergies into the air.
+Electric fan heaters result in air movement that could bring dust and allergies into the air.
 As such, they are not ideal for people with such health conditions.
 Oil heaters are safe for such individuals in general.

-8. More options
+8. More Options